nmitic/freight-code-challenge/README_NM.md

     - For moving fast I descided to go for Material UI, but still wanted to srite scss as while I was setting up the project I added code spliting for scss or raw css files.
 Material ui does not play well with scss unless you make him do, which I did not...
 4. Actions
     - They are not so DRY...
 There is a lot of duplication and with use of help/util func it could not just look better but also easier to write more code in the future.
+5. Error and Loading states
+    - Even tho I have set up for isLoading and Error state, nothing is really being reflected on the UI...

 Regarless on above still I still had fun.
 Thanks.